ministryofjustice/security-guidance/docs/user-guide.md

 ## About the team

-The Cyber Security Consultancy Team is part of Ministry of Justice Security & Privacy.
-The MoJ Chief Information Security Officer leads the consultants.
+The Cyber Security Consultancy Team is part of Ministry of Justice \(MOJ\) Security & Privacy.
+The MOJ Chief Information Security Officer leads the consultants.

 The team provides help and guidance around cyber security matters, such as: